 The Club’s first State School Boy was Darren Cutten who went on to play Subiaco colts.
 Damien Read represented his State at Teal Cup level and played league football at Subiaco and East Perth.
 Mark Pearson, who also played State School Boys, played for West Perth and then at Claremont.
 Brendan Meikle played State School Boys and for West Perth Colts.
 Other ex-Ocean Ridge players who have played or are still playing at WAFL or AFL level are Jarrad Schofield who played for the West Coast Eagles, Port Adelaide and Subiaco, Wade Skipper at the Western Bulldogs, Stephen Trewhella, Bjorn Stokke, Mitch Leithead, Anthony Tsalikis and Troy Skilton who all played at West Perth and many more of our members are coming up through the system.

 Our CLUBROOMS were built in 1991 after a long period of fund-raising and negotiations with the then City of Wanneroo.
 They were built in alliance with the Ocean Ridge Senior Cricket Club who have the tenancy during the summer months.

 SPONSORSHIP was introduced to the Club in 1982.
 One of the original sponsor was Geoff Kemp who was working for Hoover at the time.
-Other major sponsors over the years have been Tony’s Cycles, CRA, Town & Country, T & J Booton Upholsters and most recently SportsPower.
+Other major sponsors over the years have been Tony’s Cycles, CRA, Town & Country, T & J Booton Upholsters and SportsPower.